 ABOUT THE ARTIST

 SILENT HERO 2020, a visual biography of a heroic man, my father, Bruce William Bews.
-7 glass panels depicting his life’s story are on display in an outdoor pergola surrounded by gardens.
+7 glass panels were created depicting his life’s story.

-Please click on this link to see a short video silent hero 720 tuned to one of my fathers favourite songs
+Please click on this link to see a short video silent hero 720 tuned to one of my fathers favorite songs

 Visit my Facebook page for recent postings www.Hinterglas-facebook